jipconan/jippie-e-commerce-app/README.md

 ### Deployed URL

-You can access the deployed URL at (coming soon..).
+You can access the deployed URL at [Jippie E-Commerce](https://jippie-e-commerce-app.onrender.com/)..

 ### Public Board Planning

-For detailed planning and task tracking, refer to the public planning board on [Trello Website](https://trello.com/b/V93D5qwa/jippie-e-commercedevelopment).
+For detailed planning and task tracking, refer to the public planning board on [Trello Board](https://trello.com/b/V93D5qwa/jippie-e-commercedevelopment).

 ### Website Development Diagram